 Roderer is responsible for the Annual Guarantee Fee Report and the Monthly Interest Rate Survey.
 Over the last four years he has worked extensively on finding the appropriate level of guarantee fees.
 He has been with the FHFA and FHFB for 11 years in the Office of Policy Analysis & Research and the Division of Bank Regulation.
 Before that he worked for the OCC for ten years, in Economics and Compliance.
 He has a B.A. in Mathematics from Macalester College.

-Shen focuses on credit risk transfer transactions and housing policy.
-He recently returned from a detail assignment to the U.S. House Financial Services Committee, where he assisted with housing finance reform legislation.
-Before joining FHFA in 2012, he served at the Department of the Treasury and at the U. S. Senate’s Congressional Oversight Panel for the TARP.
+Shen focuses on housing finance policy and policy research.
+From 2012 to 2013, he was on detail assignment to the U.S. House Financial Services Committee, where he assisted with drafting housing finance reform bills.
+More recently, he has studied the single-family rental market, developed and reviewed credit risk transfer transactions, represented FHFA on the intergovernmental Financial Stability Oversight Council (FSOC), and provided technical assistance on proposed legislation and federal regulations.
+Before joining FHFA in 2012, he served at the Department of the Treasury and at the U. S. Senate's Congressional Oversight Panel for the TARP.
 Earlier, he spent five years at HUD, where he founded and led a new office charged with rehabilitating public housing authorities in federal receivership, and later served as the Senior Advisor to the President of Ginnie Mae.
 Prior to HUD, he worked in commercial real estate finance and development at the financial services firm Legg Mason.
 He holds a B.A. in government from University of Virginia and a Master of Regional Planning from the University of Pennsylvania, with a curriculum that combined training in urban planning at its School of Design and real estate finance at its Wharton School.

 Shui joined FHFA as a junior Economist after graduating from the University of California at Berkeley with a Ph.D. in Economics in 2016.
 During her graduate study, she has worked on topics in behavior economics and real estate economics with applications in real estate brokerage service.
 Her recent research mainly focuses on the economic implications of real estate appraisals and geographic variations of add-on value of house hedonics.